iririsgoo/deep-learning-project/README.md

 ![](images/2uniquecandidate.png)

 Using the two defined strategies, each time we record a number to a cell, we also record which strategy this step takes, as well as the order of the step.
 In the end, for each solved Sudoku(Fig.11), there are both a rule index matrix(Fig.12) and a step index matrix(Fig.13) For example, in Figure 10, if the 5 in row 1, column 1 was put there by us in the 10th step of solving the board, using the "sole candidate" strategy, then we put 1 in row1, column1 of the corresponding index matrix, and 10 in the corresponding step index matrix.

+a solved sudoku
 ![](images/8.jpg)
+a corresponding rule index matrix
 ![](images/9.jpg)
+a corresponding step index matrix
 ![](images/10.jpg)